Vsingh11/Assignment4/README.md

 # Designer Section
 I used my own version of SMACCs that mainly used the base for selecting and styling and layout for positioning on the page.
+I also had a modules section initially but ended up not using it.
 I used the Z pattern for the homepage and the F pattern for the doublemajors page.